 Be concise and use simple words.
-According to statistics, the customers don’t read 500-words e-newsletter no matter what the quality is.
-People want to read only emails that look like a live speech of a person.
+According to statistics, the customers don’t read the 500-words e-newsletter no matter what the quality is.
+People want to read-only emails that look like a live speech of a person.
 Send more personalized texts to the subscribers.
 If possible, address your subscription by name of the recipient.
 Try to avoid using generalized addressing or your company’s name.

 Check out our piece about content marketing for drop shipping for more on that.